goodw21985/LogFileExplorer/README.md

 F  $a 3F4ax     |  Finds entries matching both $a variable and number 3F4aX
 K  a*           |  Lists all keys beginning with the string 'a'
 K  \*dog\*        |  Lists all keys containing dog
-K  52F00-55000  |  Shows each unique address found in the logs within the specified range.
+K  52F00-55000  |  Shows each unique number found in the logs within the specified range.
-K  52xxx        |  Shows each unique address found in the logs within the specified range.
+K  52xxx        |  Shows each unique number found in the logs within the specified range.
 M  50           |  Show at most 50 items.
 V  $a           |  Shows all variables starting with $a
 V               |  Shows all variables